 To apply for your Pakistan visa, visit https://visa.nadra.gov.pk/

 Pakistan Travel Insurance

-I highly recommend getting travel insurance before you visit Pakistan.
-It’s always a good thing to have just in case.
-The service I use is World Nomads, and I can highly recommend them for their affordable rates, amazing coverage, and 24/7 on-call customer service.
+I highly recommend getting travel insurance before you visit Pakistan (or anywhere in the world, for that matter).
+It’s always a good thing to have, just in case.
+The service I use is World Nomads, and I can highly recommend them for their affordable rates, great coverage, and 24/7 on-call customer service.
 They also allow you to make claims online while on the road.

 How to Get to Lahore

-If you’re coming from abroad, you can fly into the local airport Allama Iqbal International Airport (LHE) from Uzbekistan, Thailand, UAE, Saudi Arabia, Qatar, Canada, and Malaysia.
+If you’re coming from abroad, you can find direct flights to the local airport Allama Iqbal International Airport (LHE) from Uzbekistan, Thailand, UAE, Saudi Arabia, Qatar, Canada, and Malaysia.
 The airport is located 20-30 mins from Lahore’s city center.